Subic rape case: Rape in the Philippines

-Application to this case

 On December 4, 2006, based on the evidences and witnesses' testimonies during the trial, the Makati Regional Trial Court found Lance Corporal Daniel Smith guilty of rape against Nicole.
 Under article 266-B of the Revised Penal Code, as amended by the Anti-Rape Law of 1997, the court sentenced Smith to reclusion perpetua and ordered his temporary detention at the Makati city jail.

 The custody issue was brought up by the US embassy in Manila and the Philippine Justice and Foreign Affairs departments.
 An agreement was then signed that as the case was not final and closed because it could be brought up to the Philippine Court of Appeals, the custody of Smith should be transferred back to the US embassy in keeping with the provisions of the VFA.
 The Makati Regional Trial Court reiterated its decision to detain Smith at the city jail temporarily.

 The custody issue was brought up to the Philippine Court of Appeals and on January 4, 2007, the court said that the dispute could not be decided upon because a new agreement that had resulted in Smith's midnight transfer back to the US Embassy had rendered the case moot.
 The agreement referred was that signed by Philippine Foreign Secretary Alberto Romulo and US Ambassador Kristie Kenney on December 22 stating that Smith should be held at the US Embassy compound.
 Smith was transferred back to the US Embassy on December 29—seven days after the agreement had been signed.

 The appellate court also affirmed Judge Benjamin Pozon's decision to detain Smith at the city jail temporarily.
 The court upheld Philippine exclusive jurisdiction over a convict and that the convict should be detained in a Philippine facility.
 By this decision, the court asserted the power of the Philippine government over US troops.
 As much as the court found itself disagreeing with the executive branch of the Philippine Government and the US Embassy on the custody issue, it decided to leave it up to the government to decide.